Edison Theater (Jerusalem): History

 Edison Theater was the third movie theater built in Jerusalem.
 It was noted for its modern architecture and spaciousness.
 It could seat 1,500 people.
 It was also the city's first public auditorium with air conditioning.
 It was named for Thomas Edison, inventor of the motion picture.

 In addition to movies, many world-renowned artists performed there, including Yves Montand.
-It served as the concert venue for the pre-state Israel Philharmonic Orchestra.
+It served as the concert venue for the Palestine Symphony Orchestra, renamed the Israel Philharmonic Orchestra in 1948.